-1.3 How to use the DIY Solar Drip Irrigation Kit
+3.3 How to use the DIY Solar Drip Irrigation Kit with pump

-The switch on the irrigation controller is a three position switch with UP (ON), CENTRE (OFF), and DOWN (ON night only).
+The switch on the irrigation controller is a three position switch with UP (ON 24 hour operation), CENTRE (OFF), and DOWN (ON night only operation).

-Turn the switch to the ON position (switch up) and the irrigation will start provided that the water level in the evaporator is below the float switch.
+Turn the switch to the ON position (switch up) and the irrigation will start.
 The irrigation stops automatically when the water level raises the float on the float switch.
-With the switch in the ON position, the irrigation will start automatically as soon as the water level in the evaporator has fallen below the float switch.
+With the switch in the up position (24 hour operation), the irrigation will start automatically as soon as the water level in the evaporator has fallen below the float switch.

 With the switch in the ON night only position (switch down), the irrigation is restricted to dark hours only.
-If you do not wish to irrigate during the heat of the day, turn the switch to the ON night only position (switch down) so that the irrigation starts automatically at sunset (provided that the water level has fallen below the float switch).
+If you do not wish to irrigate during the heat of the day, turn the switch to the ON night only position (switch down) so that the irrigation starts automatically at sunset (provided that the water level is below the float switch).